 Lactulose ( Kristalose, Cephulac).
 This drug is an osmotic that draws water into the bowel to soften and loosen the stool.
 Side effects include gas, diarrhea, upset stomach, and stomach cramps.

 Plecanatide (Trulance).
 It's a tablet you take once a day.
-It helps your body make fluids in your intestines, which helps your stool move through the bowel.
+It helps your body make fluids in your intestines and speeds up intestinal transit, which helps your stool move through the bowel.
 Your doctor may suggest it if your other treatments aren't working.
-The drug is made specifically for people who have chronic idiopathic constipation, or CIC.
-Diarrhea is one of the possible side effects.
+The drug is made specifically for people who have chronic idiopathic constipation, (CIC) or IBS-C. Diarrhea is one of the possible side effects.